-Habitat loss due to the proposed project is confined to the areas outside the Baldoyle Bay SPA, where there is potential for connectivity between the Baldoyle Bay SPA and the surrounding terrestrial habitats.
+Habitat loss due to the Proposed Project is confined to the areas outside the Baldoyle Bay SPA, where there is potential for connectivity between the Baldoyle Bay SPA and the surrounding terrestrial habitats.
 This could result in potential disturbance effects on SCI species using habitats beyond the SPA boundary.
 The habitat subject to land take will be occupied by the microtunnelling compounds and 125m of access track associated with the western microtunnelling compound (see Figure 1-2).
 Habitat loss will occur from the commencement of construction to the completion of site restoration (approximately 18 months), and will be restricted to the footprint of the microtunnelling compounds and the access track.
 Habitat loss impacts are reversible.

-There is no habitat loss as a result of construction or operation of the proposed project in the subsea environment either inside or outside the Baldoyle Bay SPA.
+There is no habitat loss as a result of construction or operation of the Proposed Project in the subsea environment either inside or outside the Baldoyle Bay SPA.

-Because ringed plover was the only SCI recorded in the habitats where the microtunnelling compounds will be constructed, and these impacts occur outside the SPA boundary, it is judged that all other SCIs (light-bellied brent goose, shelduck, golden plover, grey plover and bar-tailed godwit), it is considered that the habitat loss impact pathway of the proposed project during construction and operation will not compromise the targets of the conservation objectives for these SCIs.
-The construction and operation of the proposed project will therefore not cause an adverse effect on site integrity for these species.
+Because ringed plover was the only SCI recorded in the habitats where the microtunnelling compounds will be constructed, and these impacts occur outside the SPA boundary, it is judged that all other SCIs (light-bellied brent goose, shelduck, golden plover, grey plover and bar-tailed godwit).
+It is considered that the habitat loss impact pathway of the Proposed Project during construction and operation will not compromise the targets of the conservation objectives for these SCIs.
+The construction and operation of the Proposed Project will therefore not cause an adverse effect on site integrity for these species.

 The baseline survey data show that ringed plover do not regularly utilise habitats which fall within the zones of impact for the habitat loss impact pathway identified for the Baldoyle Bay SPA, being recorded only once in these areas during the estuarine survey programme.
 Whilst small numbers of this species could be subject to disturbance and displacement, this effect would be restricted to a small spatial extent, temporary and reversible.
-As a result, it is considered that the habitat loss impact pathway of the proposed project during construction and operation will not compromise the targets of the conservation objective for this species.
-The construction and operation of the proposed project will therefore not cause an adverse effect on site integrity for this species.
+As a result, it is considered that the habitat loss impact pathway of the Proposed Project during construction and operation will not compromise the targets of the conservation objective for this species.
+The construction and operation of the Proposed Project will therefore not cause an adverse effect on site integrity for this species.

-6.4.4 Irelands Eye SPA and the North-West Irish Sea cSPA
+6.4.4 Irelands Eye SPA

-The conservation objectives for the Ireland's Eye SPA and for the North-West Irish Sea cSPA are provided in Section 6.1.2.1.
+The conservation objectives for the Ireland's Eye SPA are provided in Section 6.1.2.1.